derekphilipau/museum-nextjs-search/README.md

 ## Experimental Features

 I've added CLIP Embeddings but there's no code in this project to add embeddings yourself.
 I've used [the code here](https://github.com/derekphilipau/elastic-clip-museum-search) to add the embeddings via a Colab notebook, but it's a hack.
-You can still run the project without the embeddings, only the Similar CLIP Embeddings section will be hidden.
+Removed.
+[See examples here.](./doc/embeddings.md)

 ## Adopt it yourself